KetikaCintawa/QA-Automation-Portfolio/README.md

 ---
 ## My Projects 🚀
 ### 1. End-to-End Web Automation with Selenium and TestNG
-- **Description**: Automated testing for a e-commerce web application using Selenium WebDriver and TestNG.
-The project includes test cases for login, navigation, and form submission.
+- **Description**: Automated end-to-end testing for the SauceDemo website, covering functionalities like login, product selection, cart management, and checkout.
 - **Technologies Used**: Selenium, TestNG, Java, Maven
 - **GitHub Repository**: [Link to Repository](#)
 - **Screen Recording**: [Watch Demo on YouTube](#)